-Principle Principle What this means in practice What this means in practice 1: Processed lawfully, fairly and in a There needs to be a legal basis identified for transparent manner in relation to the processing of personal data and this is individuals documented.
-The triad data 2.
-The following information is provided to individuals: a.
+Principle e are outlined in Article 5 of the GDPR.
+What this means in practice 1: Processed lawfully, fairly and in a There needs to be a legal basis identified for transparent manner in relation to the processing of personal data and this is individuals documented.
+2. The following information is provided to individuals: a.
 Why personal data is collected and used. b.
 The risks, rules, safeguards and rights in relation to the processing of personal data and how to exercise their rights. c.
 The legal basis for processing the personal data.
-3 The information is provided to them is easily J. accessible manner and is easy to understand.
-4 We do not use personal data in ways that have ••• unjustified adverse effects on the individuals concerned.
-5. You make sure we do not do anything unlawful 3. with personal data.
-2: Personal data is collected for specified, 1 You are clear from the outset about why we explicit and legitimate purposes and not are collecting personal data and what we further processed in a manner that is intend to do with it. incompatible with those purposes; further 2.
-The following is considered to assess whether processing for archiving purposes in the a new processing purpose is compatible with public interest, scientific or historical the purpose for which the personal data was initially collected, if not based on consent: a. the context in which personal data has with the initial purposes been collected in the property of b. the nature of the personal data c. the possible consequences of the proposed processing; and d. the existence of safeguards 3: Personal data is adequate, relevant and 1.
+3. The information is provided to them is easily accessible manner and is easy to understand.
+4. We do not use personal data in ways that have unjustified adverse effects on the individuals concerned.
+5. You make sure we do not do anything unlawful with personal data.
+2: Personal data is collected for specified, 1.
+You are clear from the outset about why we explicit and legitimate purposes and not are collecting personal data and what we further processed in a manner that is intend to do with it. incompatible with those purposes; further 2.
+The following is considered to assess whether processing for archiving purposes in the a new processing purpose is compatible with public interest, scientific or historical the purpose for which the personal data was research purposes or statistical purposes initially collected, if not based on consent: shall not be considered to be incompatible shall not be considered to be incompatible a. the context in which personal data h with the initial purposes been collected b. the nature of the personal data c. the possible consequences of the proposed processing; and d. the existence of safeguards 3: Personal data is adequate, relevant and 1.
 You only collect personal data needed for the limited to what is necessary in relation to purposes you have specified. the purposes for which they are processed.
-2. , , need for that purpose.
+2. , , , , , , , , , , , , , , , , , , , , need for that purpose.
 4: Personal data is accurate and, where 1.
 You accurately record personal data provided necessary, kept up to date; every reasonable by the individual concerned, or by another step must be taken to ensure that personal individual or organisation. data that are inaccurate, having regard to 2.
 You have taken reasonable steps in the the purposes for which they are processed, circumstances to ensure the accuracy of the are erased or rectified without delay. personal data.